-The Palm Beaches have a lot to offer kids this Summer when it comes to outdoor fun.
+The Palm Beaches have a lot to offer kids and families when it comes to outdoor fun.
 Here are some of the best family-friendly beaches in Palm Beach County.

 Lined with palm trees and protected waters, Dubois Park is located on the southern edge of Jupiter Inlet.
 Pull into the ample parking lot and you’ll notice the park doesn’t face the ocean, but rather the beautiful and historic Jupiter Inlet.
 Look west and you’ll see the Jupiter Lighthouse.
 Look east and you’ll see the mouth of the inlet leading into the shimmering ocean.
 A man-made barrier of natural rock and concrete shelters a pool of water, perfect for bathers of all ages.
 The water is replenished and cleaned by the natural currents of the inlet, and access to the swimming area is easy and well-marked.
 There are public bathrooms available, as well as small grills for cooking.
 Best of all, the calm swimming area is great for kids, and parents will appreciate how easy it is to keep track of little ones.